Data is updated weekly as part of the Market Analysis service.

 China

 China is Australia’s largest export market, and the performance of the Chinese economy directly impacts the ASX.
 The OECD Composite Leading Indicator lifted to 98.8 in April, from 98.49 in March.
-A fall of more than 3 points from the preceding peak, or values below 99.0, signal risk-off.
+Values below 99.0, or a fall of more than 3 points from the preceding peak, signals risk-off.

 Chinese Manufacturing